 Let’s say you’re playing in C. For the minor pentatonic, you put your index on the eighth fret.
 For the major pentatonic, put your pinkie on the eighth fret, so your index is on the fifth fret.
 Which one should you use?
 Try them both and use your ears.

-Here’s a comparison of the C minor and C major pentatonic scales, as you’d program them into Auto-tune.
+Here’s a comparison of the C minor and C major pentatonic scales, as seen on the chromatic circle and the circle of fifths.
 Minor is above, major is below.
 Click through to see them in music notation, hear them and get more background.

 Real-life examples: “Summertime” by the Gershwins is almost entirely comprised of the minor pentatonic.
-“Oh Susannah” uses the major pentatonic for the first two lines.
+“Amazing Grace” uses the major pentatonic.

 A little music theory

 The word pentatonic comes from Greek, meaning “five tones” — the pentatonic scales have five notes in them.
 Traditional western scales have seven notes in them.